Eisey Lock and Rucks Bridge Project

 This phase is substantially complete with just a few trees needing specialist treatment due to safety or wildlife considerations..

-Phase 2 - Repairs to the head of the lock (underway, likely to be complete Aug 2008)
+Phase 2 - Repairs to the head of the lock (complete)

-The aim will be to carry out repairs to the head walls, paddle holes, gate recesses and overflow weir which are accessible at the top end of the lock without clearing and draining the main chamber.
+The aim was to carry out repairs to the head walls, paddle holes, gate recesses and overflow weir which are accessible at the top end of the lock without clearing and draining the main chamber.

-This is likely to involve the removal and replacement of areas damaged brickwork, repointing and the lifting and resetting of some of the coping stones.
-Work of this nature is best carried out in dry weather and when the temperature at night is unlikely to fall below about 5 C. Much of this work will employ lime mortar and carefully selected replacement bricks of the right size, colour and specification have been sourced.
+This involved the removal and replacement of areas damaged brickwork, repointing and the lifting and resetting of some of the coping stones.
+Work of this nature is best carried out in dry weather and when the temperature at night is unlikely to fall below about 5 C. Much of this work used lime mortar and carefully selected replacement bricks of the right size, colour and specification were sourced.

-The top sill area will need to be cleared and surfaced in such a way as to prevent future vegetation damage.
+The top sill area needed to be cleared and surfaced in such a way as to prevent future vegetation damage.

 The key issue addressed prior to the commencement of this work was the creation of adequate access for the delivery of materials to site.
-This has been achieved be gaining access along the north (offside) bank from Rucks Bridge along the edge of a field.
-By carefully planning the timing of the delivery of bulky materials to coincide with dry periods in the summer, it should be possible to do this without creating a surfaced track.
+This was achieved be gaining access along the north (offside) bank from Rucks Bridge along the edge of a field.
+By carefully planning the timing of the delivery of bulky materials to coincide with dry periods in the summer, it was to do this without creating a surfaced track.

-The work is being carried out by Dig Deep over a series of weekend visits and week long camps.
+The work was carried out by Dig Deep over a series of weekend visits and week long camps.

-Restoration of the main lock chamber has a number of challenges associated with it.
+Restoration of the main lock chamber had a number of challenges associated with it.
 The principle ones include damming off the tail of the lock, the removal of the silt and debris from the chamber and pumping down the lock when work is taking place.
-The condition of the walls is such that initial work will have to be planned carefully to avoid the risk of collapse on to anyone working near them.
+The condition of the walls is such that initial work had to be planned carefully to avoid the risk of collapse on to anyone working near them.

-This clearing of the chamber is likely to take place in August 2008 using hired equipment and this will allow a close inspection of the main chamber.
+This clearing of the chamber took place in August 2008 using hired equipment and this allowed a close inspection of the main chamber.

-The bottom wing walls will be restored first and a set of stop plank grooves fitted in order to make it easier to isolate the lock chamber from the canal belwo which is in water.
+The bottom wing walls were be restored first and a set of stop plank grooves fitted in order to make it easier to isolate the lock chamber from the canal below which is in water.

-Rucks Bridge is an ongoing restoration project which started in 2006.
+The Rucks Bridge restoration project started in 2006 and finished in 2009.
 The initial work mainly concentrated on repairs to the offside (north) lower abutment which was becoming compromised due to the disintegration of a row of stones at what was the original waterline.
 Some of these had broken up and sections of the brick wall above had collapsed due to lack of support.
 The damaged section of stonework are being replaced by hard engineering bricks following advice from British Waterways.

 Working on the lower parts of the structure would have been difficult due to the presence of rubble, silt and water both upstream and downstream of the bridge.
 The bridge hole was dug out using a hired excavator by volunteers at the beginning of July 2007 in preparation for the repair of any defects in the lower towpath wall and abutments.

-Water used to flow down the canal for much of the year but new gravel pits upstream of the work sites has resulted in the failure of the water feeders except in wet periods of weather.
-The plan is therefore to pump out the bridge hole which is between two bunds when work is to be carried out but it is inevitable that there will be times when this area is inundated and work will not be possible.
+Water used to flow down the canal for much of the year but new gravel pits upstream of the work sites resulted in the failure of the water feeders except in wet periods of weather.
+This made life easier but does not bode well for keeping the canal in water prior to full restoration.

 3